aleksey-yaroslavcev/docker-linux-builder/README.md

-# docker-linux-builder
+# docker-linux-builder-x86
-Docker image for building native linux applications/libraries with GCC
+Docker image for building native linux applications/libraries with GCC for x86